ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch30.md

-Similar to the techniques for reducing overfitting discussed in Chapter [\[ch05\]](../ch05){reference="ch05" reference-type="ref"}, it can be helpful to â€œbootstrapâ€? the data by generating modified (augmented) or artificial (synthetic) training examples to boost the performance of the predictive model.
+Similar to the techniques for reducing overfitting discussed in Chapter [\[ch05\]](../ch05){reference="ch05" reference-type="ref"}, it can be helpful to "bootstrap"? the data by generating modified (augmented) or artificial (synthetic) training examples to boost the performance of the predictive model.
 Of course, improving the quality of data can also lead to the improved predictive performance of a model, as